Abraham Committed Adultery Got Divorced

-And the presentation of Hagar to Abraham even has an official tone:
+And the presentation of Hagar to Abraham even has an official tone, like a wedding ceremony:

 There are actually several things to consider: adultery, marriage and divorce.